My Tokyo Guide

 Throwing ninja stars, mastering sword tricks, and learning the ins and outs of undercover espionage are all part and parcel of a visit to Shinjuku's Ninja Trick House.

-Located in the busy district of Kabukicho, a short stroll from the popular Samurai Museum and a hit robot-themed restaurant, the Ninja Trick House is hidden on the fourth floor of a small building down a back alley.
+Located in the busy district of Kabukicho, a short stroll from the popular a hit robot-themed restaurant, the Ninja Trick House is hidden on the fourth floor of a small building down a back alley.
 It's tricky to find, but worth the effort.

 Once inside, you'll pass under a passageway of vermillion torii gates, immediately transporting you worlds away from the neon of the city.
 Wait in the traditional-style tatami mat room and it won't be long before you are greeted by your ninja guide, who will take you on a scavenger hunt and teach you about ninja history, all while arming you with an arsenal of ninja skills and secrets.
-This intimate experience is limited to a few guests at a time, so be sure to book ahead to avoid disappointment.
+It's recommended to book your visit in advance.
+Reservations can be made through the official website.

 For updated information on opening hours, closings, prices, and more, please check the official website or ask the facility directly.